bryanedds/Nu/STANDARD.md

 **D) And Generally...**

-1) Use an automated code formatter to enforce this coding standard as much as possible. *Note that this is a work-in-progress due to a lack of existing tooling for F\#.* [*Discussion was left off here.*](https://github.com/fsprojects/VisualFSharpPowerTools/issues/1068)
+1) Use an automated code formatter to enforce this code standard as much as possible. *Note that this is a work-in-progress due to a lack of existing tooling for F\#.* [*Discussion was left off here.*](https://github.com/fsprojects/VisualFSharpPowerTools/issues/1068)

 2) When appending to this standard, prefer the style that is most enforceable by a reasonably intelligent automated code formatter.